algolia/algoliasearch-client-php/README.md

 -------------

 You may want to perform multiple operations with one API call to reduce latency.
-We expose two methods to perform batch:
+We expose three methods to perform batch:
- * `addObjects`: add an array of object using automatic `objectID` assignement
+ * `addObjects`: add an array of objects using automatic `objectID` assignement
- * `saveObjects`: add or update an array of object that contains an `objectID` attribute
+ * `saveObjects`: add or update an array of objects that contain an `objectID` attribute
+ * `partialUpdateObjects`: partially update an array of objects that contain an `objectID` attribute (only specified attributes will be updated, other will remain unchanged)

 Example using automatic `objectID` assignement:
 ```php